RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

 It most certainly doesn't sound good, but it does exactly what it's aiming to do.
 That's admirable and I'm sure many people have a use for it.

 ## MIDI FX

+A note that these only work on MIDI tracks it seems.
+I was unable to figure out how to use them on instrument tracks.
+So as far as I know this necessitates a workaround as described in the [synth rack section](#synth-rack) to use these with software instruments.

 ### Arpeggiator